kakawait/java-coding-style-guideline/README.md

 #### 4.2.1 Line length

 Avoid lines longer than 120 characters.
-Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in (Section 4.2.2 Wrapping lines)[#422-Wrapping-lines].
+Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in [Section 4.2.2 Wrapping lines](#422-Wrapping-lines).

 #### 4.2.2 Wrapping lines